zwettemaan/CRDT_ES/scripts/README.md

 Â© 2020-2024, Rorohiko Ltd. - Kris Coppieters kris@rorohiko.com

-To run _Creative Developer Tools for ExtendScript_, you need to activate the software by way of the included _License Manager_.
+To run _Creative Developer Tools for ExtendScript_, you need to activate the software by way of the included _PluginInstaller_.

-We have free trial licenses available - you can use the _License Manager_ to order free trial licenses.
+We have free trial licenses available - you can use the _PluginInstaller_ to order free trial licenses.

-## License Manager
+## PluginInstaller

-The _License Manager_ is provided in the _Helpers_ subfolder.
+The _PluginInstaller_ is provided in the _Helpers_ subfolder.

 You may relocate it to a convenient location (e.g., `/Applications` or `C:\Program Files`).

-After downloading, and each time you move the _License Manager_ application to a different location on your computer, you need to launch the app once, so it can reconfigure itself.
+After downloading, and each time you move the _PluginInstaller_ application to a different location on your computer, you need to launch the app once, so it can reconfigure itself.

-The _LicenseManager_ folder on Windows contains a lot of items, and you'll need to scroll down a bit to see `LicenseManager.exe`
+The _PluginInstaller_ folder on Windows contains a lot of items, and you'll need to scroll down a bit to see `PluginInstaller.exe`

 ## Demo

-Make sure you've run the _License Manager_ from its current location.
+Make sure you've run the _PluginInstaller_ from its current location.

 Make sure you've created a standard account and have acquired and activated a license for Creative Developer Tools.